The Nursing department is an integral part of Hudson Valley Community

 Back to top

-The graduate will demonstrate psychomotor and psycho-social therapeutic interventions directed at individuals, families, and communities.
+- Demonstrate psychomotor and psychosocial therapeutic interventions directing individuals, families and communities.

-The graduate will express satisfaction with the program of learning received at the Hudson Valley Community College.
+- Express satisfaction with the program of learning received at Hudson Valley Community College.

 Back to top

-Apply concepts from the arts, sciences and humanities to
+- Apply concepts from the arts, sciences and humanities to the science of nursing.

-Utilize the ethical and legal principles within the practice
+- Utilize the ethical and legal principles within the health care delivery system.

-Function as a member of interdisciplinary team within the
+- Function as a member of an interdisciplinary team within health care delivery systems.

 Back to top